Bearwood Primary School

 • Training is provided depending on current and future needs.

-• Staff INSET and staff meeting SEND input as required
+• Staff INSET and staff CPD SEND input as required

 • The EP / SALT and LSS services can provide training to specific staff or the whole school as required

-• SENCo attends local SEND network meetings / training and cascades information to staff
+• The SENCo attends local SEND network meetings / training and cascades information to staff

 6.2: What SEND training is provided for teaching assistants and other staff in your school?